jaszhix/NoMansConnect/README.md

 * Backup and restore your base and move it to new locations
 * Download other people's bases and import them into your game
 * Support for Windows 7, 8.1, 10, and most Linux distributions

+## Attribution

+NMC uses Matthew Humphrey's [nmssavetool](https://github.com/matthew-humphrey/nmssavetool) for signing the save data, and the cheat menu functionality was ported to JS from it as well.

+[monkeyman192](https://github.com/monkeyman192) provided the formula for transferring base data to different locations.

+Thanks to both of them, the supporters that have helped out with server maintenance, and bug reporters!
+A list of contributors can be found in the app's About dialog.

 ## Support